nikolaybuhtiyarov/icons-display/README.md

 # How to use:
 (1) Download this repo to your project's SVG directory;
 (2) In icons-display.html file, add all sprite's names to the "sprites" array;
-(3) If you have NodeJS installed, just double click "Show icons.cmd" file, and the preview will load in your default browser (Linux users must change "cmd" extention to "sh").
+(3) If you have NodeJS installed, just double click "Show icons.cmd" file, and the preview will load in your default browser with "live-server" (Linux users must change "cmd" extention to "sh").
 Otherwise, install NodeJS (+ NPM, globally), or use any simple web server of your choice, to serve icons-display.html file.

 (Hint: create shortcut of 'Show icons.cmd' on your desktop for easy access)